MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/remote_host_management.md

+### Managing a remote host in Windows 8 and Windows 8.1

 ## Manage a Hyper-V host outside your domain (or with no domain) ##
 <!--Assuming this isn't done yet...again needs context.-->
 Local Hyper-V Host: